flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 ### Timely Products

 Timely products result from agility.
 Unfortunately, the term "agile" is overused and misunderstood.
-Let me say this much: Agility is not [SCRUM](https://en.wikipedia.org/wiki/Scrum_(software_development)) but any implementation of the ideas behind the [Agile Manifesto](https://agilemanifesto.org/principles.html).
-And clean architecture derives from those ideas.
+Let me say this much: Agility is not [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)).
+Agile Software Development is any implementation of the ideas behind the [Agile Manifesto](https://agilemanifesto.org/principles.html).
+And effective architecture as we understand it derives from those ideas.

-Clean architecture has all kinds of effects that help produce more value over time and, thereby, deliver timely products: It makes development flexible, puts emphasis on customer value, yields re-usable code, raises team engagement, accelerates onboarding, solves object-oriented design problems, promotes a common domain-specific language, avoids all sorts of technical risks, makes code more testable, etc.
+Effective architecture has all kinds of effects that help produce more value over time and, thereby, deliver timely products: It makes development flexible, puts emphasis on customer value, yields re-usable code, raises team engagement, accelerates onboarding, solves object-oriented design problems, promotes a common domain-specific language, avoids all sorts of technical risks, makes code more testable and so on.

+We could drone on endlessly listing the direct and implied benefits.
+However, those benefits are not the reason for why we aim at effective architecture.
+They are just side effects, arbitrary manifestations of effective architecture.
+Of course, what "effective" means relates to the essential role and purpose of code, so we'll dive into that soon.

 ## Product, Process, Principles